andre-yy/labs_OS/README.md

 # labs_OS
-This repository is using for making labs
+Hi!
+This repository is using for making labs.